Destiny 2: Lightfall: Season of Defiance

 Over the next several weeks, the Vanguard continues to rescue more human and Eliksni civilians from the Shadow Legion Pyramid outposts in the EDZ, the Cosmodrome, and even in a Shadow Legion prisoner transport in Earth's atmosphere.
 Devrim later identifies another outpost in the EDZ, and while the Guardian, Mithrax, and Amanda head towards the site, Eramis contacts Mithrax and warns him this is a fight they cannot win.
 The Guardian clears a route to the prisoners and holds the Legion at bay, while Amanda operates from the control room and Mithrax leads the prisoners out.
 Amanda sacrifices herself to assure that Mithrax and the prisoners can escape.
 Outside, the Guardian and Mithrax realize Amanda did not make it, and Eramis briefly appears to taunt their loss.
 Zavala is devastated and Crow vows vengeance as a quiet memorial is held for Amanda at the Farm.

 Eventually, Crow contacts the Guardian and advises them of the plan to enact retribution on the Shadow Legion by destroying their flagship in Earth's atmosphere.
 Using the Scepter and imbued with Mara's power, the Guardian, Devrim, Mithrax, and Crow traverse the Ascendant Realm and enter the Shadow Legion flagship.
 The Guardian destroys the ship's engines using Mara's power while Devrim, Mithrax, and Crow take down the ship's commanders, and they escape through the Ascendant Realm back to the Farm as the ship explodes in midair, their mission completed and Amanda's sacrifice honored.

-Amidst the ongoing operation, the Guardian investigates Vex code fragments scattered throughout the EDZ, which leads them to a friendly Vex Harpy and an entrance to the Vex network deep within a cave.
+Amidst the ongoing operation, the Guardian investigates Vex code fragments scattered throughout the EDZ, which leads them to a friendly Vex Harpy and an entrance to the Vex network deep within a cave ("Avalon" exotic mission).
 With Mithrax's guidance, the Guardian explores the Vex network, where a digitized Asher Mir (last seen during Season of Arrivals) requests their assistance and guides them through the network.
 The Guardian eventually reaches the heart of the Vex network, where they defeat Brakion, Repurposed Mind, and is given the exotic glaive Vexcalibur by Asher as thanks for their assistance.
 Eventually, the Guardian uncovers Asher's research and a manual simulation of the Veil from deep within the Vex network, revealing that Asher knew of its existence, as well as the Black Fleet and the Witness's plans for it, through his simulations of the Vex.